Adolescent family violence in Australia: A national study of prevalence, use of and exposure to violence, and support

 - generate new insights and recommendations into support needs for young people using family violence.

-This project will use a nationally representative prevalence survey of young Australians aged 16 to 18 years.
+This project will conduct a prevalence survey of 5,000 young Australians aged 16 to 20 years.
 The survey instrument will be designed to:

 - create a robust dataset for measuring the prevalence of AFV in Australia